jimbuck/pully/README.md

 pully dl <url> # Downloads specified video to ~/Jim/videos/YouTube/<author>/<title>.mp4
 ```

 Downloads a specified video based on a preset, defaulting to HD (see below).
-By default the file is named after the title and placed in a folder named after the author.
+By default the file is named after the title and placed in a folder named after the channel.

 ## Presets